moj-analytical-services/dbtools/README.md

 ## About

 A package that is used to run SQL queries configured for the Analytical Platform.
-This packages is a [reticulated](https://rstudio.github.io/reticulate/) wrapper around [pydbtools](https://github.com/moj-analytical-services/pydbtools) which uses AWS Wrangler's Athena module but adds additional functionality (like Jinja templating, creating temporary tables) and alters some configuration
+This package is a [reticulated](https://rstudio.github.io/reticulate/) wrapper around [pydbtools](https://github.com/moj-analytical-services/pydbtools) which uses AWS Wrangler's Athena module but adds additional functionality (like Jinja templating, creating temporary tables) and alters some configuration